kethort/TwitterLDATopicModeling/README.md

 ### Prerequisites

+To use Python 3, the beta version of the Pattern library must be manually installed using:

+pip install git+git://github.com/pattern3/pattern.git

-Python 2.7 is required for use because Pattern package not compatible with Python > 2.7.
+Otherwise, Python 2.7 can be used since Pattern package is not currently compatible with Python > 2.7.

+If you manually install Pattern3 you should remove the pattern library from the requirements.txt file before installing.

 ### Installing